tobiaswaldvogel/livolo-thermostat/README.md

 Unit symbols flashes when target temperature is displayed
 Holding '+' or '-' in setup moves quickly through the value

+* 1.2 Functional enhancements and major rework
+Brightness for day and night mode can be adjusted
+Switch CPU from 4mhz to 8mhz in order to be able to handle the the time slices for dimming.
+Display frequency increased from 50hz to 62.5hz to reduce flicker effect.

 ## Getting started
 [Hardware description](doc/hardware.md)